 Thankfulness is a choice.
 When you are thankful for your experiences, you are open to exploring overlooked possibilities.

-Make a daily habit of writing your gratitude.
-You’ll begin to see opportunities that you may never see if you focus on what’s wrong.
+Make a daily habit of writing your gratitude hit list.
+You’ll see opportunities that you may never see if you focus only on what’s wrong.